jasonnerothin/jasonnerothin.com/README.md

 ## Overview

 This application has been hi-jacked for purposes of building out jasonnerothin.com.
+There is a corresponding lift/mongo powered backend project that I'm keeping private for the time-being.
+This branch works out of the box, powered by node-served static json files (as in the original).

 ## Prerequisites